Trump Attempts to Distance Campaign From Porn-Criminalizing 'Project 2025'

 “The minute that goes away, this country will flourish,” McEntee added.

-Shortly after that, Heritage Foundation President Kevin Roberts told CNN that Donald Trump’s notorious interactions with porn stars do not disqualify the presumptive Republican nominee from implementing the conservative organization’s plan to criminalize all production and distribution of adult content.
+Also in May, Heritage Foundation President Kevin Roberts told CNN that Donald Trump’s notorious interactions with porn stars do not disqualify the presumptive Republican nominee from implementing the conservative organization’s plan to criminalize all production and distribution of adult content.

-“We understand our lord works with imperfect instruments, including us,” Heritage Foundation President Kevin Roberts told CNN.
+“We understand our Lord works with imperfect instruments, including us,” Heritage Foundation President Kevin Roberts told CNN.
 “While on the surface it seems like a contradiction, on the whole, it may make him a more powerful messenger if he embraces it.”

 Copyright © 2024 Adnet Media.
 All Rights Reserved.
 XBIZ is a trademark of Adnet Media.